Vintius/sangallery/wp-content/plugins/wp-scss/readme.txt

 = Can I use a child theme? =

 Yes, absolutely.
 Make sure you define your directories relative to your child theme and that your child theme is active.
 Otherwise you'll see an error regarding missing directories.

+= What version of PHP is required? =

+PHP 5.6 is required to run WP-SCSS

 = How do I @import subfiles =